 A careful property manager knows how to look for red flags in a potential tenant.
 These might include prior evictions, insufficient bank funds, or an unstable business model.

-Before a property is even built, investors already face a number of risks in the form of approvals and permits.
+Before a real estate property is even built, investors already face a number of risks in the form of approvals and permits.
 If the investor is unable to obtain the desired building permits, they may be forced to sell the property to another hopeful developer.

 If you’re building a new property or renovating an old, the timeline and cost of construction can affect the health of your investment.
 Substantial delays in production, or projects that go over budget, can increase your financial burdens before you’ve landed your first tenant.